Tutorial @ EuroPython 2026. July 13, 2026. Kraków, Poland.

 Wasm is a relatively new technology that can be used to create client-side and standalone applications that are efficient, secure, and portable.
 It’s an intermediate language for a stack-based virtual machine that uses a just-in-time (JIT) compiler to produce native machine code.
 Wasm provides a portable compilation target for languages such as C/C++, Rust, C#, and many others.

 Although writing a compiler for a full blown programming language is a daunting task, it’s possible to write swiftly a Wasm targeting compiler for a fairly small language, chiqui_forth in this case.
 This tiny language is a subset of the Forth programming language, which first appeared in 1970.
-It’s a stack-oriented language that is programmed using Reverse Polish Notation (RPN), which happens to be quite easy to convert into Wasm.
+It’s a stack-oriented language that is programmed using Reverse Polish Notation (RPN), which happens to be quite easy to convert into Wasm code.

 1.2.
 Outcomes